-Mendy is lightning quick, good on the ball and reads the game well.
-He has dovetailed with the Brazilian master this season - Marcelo is still among the world’s top full-backs himself - and appears to be thriving under his tutelage.
+Mendy is lightning-quick and reads the game brilliantly.
 He needs to work on the attacking side of his game – particularly his crossing – but there are few better defenders on this list.

-The standout left back in Serie A this season, Hernandez has contributed to nine league goals for AC Milan this campaign (four goals and five assists).
-Arguably the best dribbler on this list, the Frenchman is a joy to watch when in possession, taking on players and helping to overload opposition defences.
+Arguably the best dribbler on this list, the France international is a true joy to watch when in possession, taking on players and helping to overload opposition defences.

 1. Alphonso Davies (Bayern Munich)

-Nicknamed “Roadrunner” by his teammates, Alphonso Davies broke the Bundesliga sprint speed record last June, clocking an eye-watering 36.51 km/h (22.6 mph).
-The Canadian is lightning quick, possibly the quickest player in world football right now, but there's more to his game than speed.
+Nicknamed Roadrunner by his teammates, the Canadian icon broke the Bundesliga sprint speed record in June 2020, clocking an eye-watering 36.51 km/h (22.6 mph).
+He might just be the quickest player in world football – although there is much more to his game than speed.

-Davies is a solid defender too, with one on ones rarely resulting in his opponent coming out on top.
-On the rare occasion he is beaten, Davies has the speed to recover and win the ball back.
+But Davies is a perfectly solid defender, with one on ones rarely resulting in his opponent coming out on top – and, on the rare occasion he is beaten, he has the pace to recover ground and win the ball back.

 We have lists of the best players in every position in the world right now.

 There are all kinds of midfielders – these are the best defensive midfielders in the world, these are the best central midfielders in the world and these are the best attacking midfielders in the world.